obss/trapper/examples/pos_tagging/README.md

 pip install -r requirements.txt
 ```

+## Modeling
+To use trapper, you need to select the common NLP formulation of the problem you
+are tackling as well as its input representation including the special tokens.

+First, you need to model your problem as one of the common modeling
+tasks in NLP such as seq-to-seq, sequence classification or token classification.
+We stick with the transformers' way of dividing the tasks into common categories
+as they do in their AutoModel classes.
+To be compatible with them and reuse
+their model factories, trapper formalizes the tasks by wrapping the `AutoModel`s
+and matching them to a name that represent a common task in NLP.
+In our
+case, the natural choice for POS tagging is to model it as a token classification
+(or sequence labeling) task.

+To model our input, we will convert the words into tokens, prepend it
+with the special bos_token and append the special eos_token to the end of the
+sequence.
+So the format our instances wil be `BOS ... tokens ...
+EOS`.

 ## Training
 From the project root, go to the POS tagging project directory with the following